bjankord/CSS-Components-Modifiers-And-Subcomponents-Collection/README.md

 ## What are CSS modules, components, and modifiers?

 Recently I've been researching [SMACSS](http://smacss.com) by [Johnathan Snook](https://twitter.com/snookca)  and the [BEM Methodology](http://bem.info/) by Yandex as well as examing my own style of crafting CSS.
-I've started adopting an approach based on SMACSS that uses the Base, Layout, Module, State approach for structuring my CSS, though I'ved expanded on the concept of modules based on my research into the BEM methodolgy.
-I've started using a pattern which I refer to it as Module, Component, Modifier.
+I've started adopting an approach based on SMACSS that uses the **Base, Layout, Module, State** approach for structuring my CSS, though I'ved expanded on the concept of modules based on my research into the BEM methodolgy.
+I've started using a pattern which I refer to it as **Module, Component, Modifier**.

 ### Modules